bbsBayes/bbsBayes/README.md

 ## Visualizing Predictions

 ### Population Trajectories
-Generate plots of the population trajectories through time.This function produces a list of ggplot figures that can be combined into a single pdf file, or printed to individual devices.
+Generate plots of the population trajectories through time.
+The `plot_indices()` function produces a list of ggplot figures that can be combined into a single pdf file, or printed to individual devices.
 ``` r
 tp = plot_indices(indices = indices,
                          species = "Barn Swallow",